Table of Contents 💡

 How many slides are in a UX case study presentation?

 The number of slides in your UX case study can vary between 5 and 15.
-Less than that would mean that you don’t include the basics like the cover page, challenge, things you’ve done during the project, and your results.
+Less than that would mean you don’t include the basics like the cover page, challenge, things you’ve done during the project, and your results.

 However, when you go over 15 slides, you risk losing your audience’s attention.
 Be strict in the number of slides you include!